 Transportation & St. Louis (STL):

-- Driving: There is free parking for all residents at Barnes; Everything in St. Louis is within a 15-minute drive.
+- Driving: There is free parking for all residents at St. Louis Children's Hospital and Barnes; Everything in St. Louis is within a 15-minute drive.
 Most people will agree that a car is essential to living in St. Louis.

-- Public Transportation: The MetroLink (light rail) stops at Barnes-Jewish Hospital/Wash U and travels through many neighborhoods where Residents tend to live, making it a convenient way to get to work.
-From Barnes, you can ride the MetroLink to the airport, the Galleria Mall, the western suburbs, downtown to the ball games, the undergrad Wash U campus, or across the river to Illinois.
+- Public Transportation: The MetroLink (light rail) stops at the Medical Center/Wash U and travels through many neighborhoods where Residents tend to live, making it a convenient way to get to work.
+From the Medical Center, you can ride the MetroLink to the airport, the Galleria Mall, the western suburbs, downtown to the ball games, the undergrad Wash U campus, or across the river to Illinois.
 Did I mention it was relatively inexpensive at $3.00 for a 2-hour price or a month pass for $78.00?

 - Biking: Very bike friendly city, and you can bike to work easily from many surrounding neighborhoods.
 Many of our residents bike to work!